vishgm/Automate-detection-of-emotions-using-ML/README.md

 4. **SGD classifier**
 5. **Logistic Regression**

+## Result:
 To determine the best model to use for this classification problem, a comparison was done between all of the models.

 The final result - **LSTM** model wins in the deep learning category for this task!

 1) Machine Learning: **SGD classifier** performed slightly better as compared to all  the other models in terms of accuracy.

-2) Deep Learning:  **LSTM Architecture** provided the best results for predicting overall emotion from text
+2) Deep Learning:  **LSTM Architecture** provided the best results for predicting overall emotion from text, even better than SGD

 ## Data
-Please refer the Data folder : [Data](https://github.com/RepoMan20/Automate-detection-of-emotions-using-ML)
+Please refer the Data folder : [Data](https://github.com/RepoMan20/Automate-detection-of-emotions-using-ML/tree/master/datasets/crowdflower-sentiment-analysis-in-text)

 ## @Authors